 In contrast to direct imaging, e.g. with a CCD camera on an optical telescope, an interferometer samples the power spectrum of the sky brightness distribution; this is equivalent to measuring the Fourier transform of the sky.
 In a single integration (typically a few seconds or less), each pair of antennas, called a baseline, samples a single point in this power spectrum, at a position in Fourier space related to the distance between the pair of antennas and the position angle of the baseline vector.
-Antennas which are close together (short baselines) sample large-scale angular structure, while long baselines sample very smallscale angular structure.
-By combining these data, called visibilities, over a large number of baselines (the uvcoverage), the Fourier plane is sampled, which can then be inverted (using a Fourier transform) to reconstruct an image.
+Antennas which are close together (short baselines) sample large-scale angular structure, while long baselines sample very small-scale angular structure. combining these data, called visibilities, over a large number of baselines (the uvcoverage), the Fourier plane is sampled, which can then be inverted (using a Fourier transform) to reconstruct an image.
 The reconstructed image quality is very sensitive to the uv-coverage - how completely the raw visibility data covers the range of real angular scales on the sky.
-Even a few minutes of observations with the 43 12 m antennas (903 baselines) available this cycle provides good coverage.
-During longer ob-
+Even a few minutes of observations with the 43 12-m antennas (903 baselines) available this cycle provides good coverage.
+During longer observations, more of the uv-plane is filled in by the rotation and foreshortening of baselines as the